signalfx/splunk-otel-python/docs/instrumentation-special-cases.md

-> The official Splunk documentation for this page is [Additional instructions for Python frameworks](https://docs.signalfx.com/en/observability/gdi/get-data-in/application/python/instrumentation/instrument-python-frameworks.html).
+> The official Splunk documentation for this page is [Additional instructions for Python frameworks](https://docs.splunk.com/Observability/gdi/get-data-in/application/python/instrumentation/instrument-python-frameworks.html).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

 # Instrumentation Special Cases